 Managing Active Directory groups is probably one of the simplest tasks you perform on a regular basis.
 It’s right up there with resetting a password.
 Because it takes little effort — and even less thought — it can often be easily dismissed as a routine, unimportant task.

-Security Risks Created by Lack of Management
+Security Crisis Created by Lack of Management

-“We have too many groups.
+Scenario: “We have too many groups.
 We have over 1,100 groups with no members alone.”

 And this IT pro hasn’t even addressed issues such as whether any of these groups are nested, what resources they have access to, etc.

 The number of users with privileged access in Active Directory should be as limited as possible.
-But often, it’s easier to simply give someone Admin rights either to the domain or to one or more OUs.
+Often, it’s easier to simply give someone Admin rights either to the domain or to one or more OUs.
 When you add to that a lack of documenting why groups exist and where they provide access to, you have a recipe for disaster.

-- too many people
+- Too many people.

-- no idea how changes in membership will impact the organization
+- No idea how changes in membership will impact the organization.

-- no ability to see who is modifying what
+- No ability to see who is modifying what.

-Changing Your Reality
+Changing Your Active Directory Management Reality

 The examples above are only three of the themes mentioned.
-If any of these resonate with you, it’s time to change how you implement group management.
+If any of these resonate with you, it’s time to change how you implement AD group management.
 A shift in thinking is required.
-Groups must be seriously regarded as a means to access everything within your organization.
+Groups must be seriously regarded to access everything within your organization.
 Group management needs to shift from being that thing you do to close a helpdesk ticket to being seen as a task that has the potential to cause serious problems if not handled correctly.

 If you’re interested in learning more about the right way to manage Active Directory groups, then check out What’s the Right Way to Manage Groups in Active Directory?